anti-software/anticorp-wiki/content/posts/hp_printing.md

 $ hp-setup -i
 ```

+Follow steps and download plugin and it should work.
+If for some reason it does not work,
-Follow steps and download plugin, note the version number it download (hp-setup fails to download this anyways)
+note the version number of the plugin it tries to download.
+Then download the specified
-Then download the specified version plugin from [here](https://developers.hp.com/hp-linux-imaging-and-printing/plugins).
+version of the plugin from [here](https://developers.hp.com/hp-linux-imaging-and-printing/plugins).

 Re-run the following:
 ```bash